Aslan Therapy Notes

 Example: In this simple example, the child, in a pre-cognitive, pre-linguistic way, “learns” the meaning of the experience.
 It could be “fire is hot, dangerous, and bad.”
 Or “I am wrong, bad, and stupid for touching something that is hot, dangerous, and bad.”
 In other words, either the flame is bad, or I am bad because I have not yet learned to meet my own need for safety, or the parent says, “I told you not to touch that – serves you right for not listening.
 You need to listen to me.”
 The message is implicit but clear: “You are bad and wrong for not listening, and it is your fault that you are hurting.”

-Dualistic thinking encompasses all the relative truths of “good” and “bad,” or “dangerous/safe,” etc., and represents a young way of thinking.
+Dualistic thinking comprises all the relative truths of “good” and “bad,” or “dangerous/safe,” etc., and represents a young way of thinking.
 From the earliest time, we begin to categorize the world and experiences into two: good/bad, right/wrong, acceptable/unacceptable, and so on.
 We are internally split, and the world is split.

 We only start thinking unitively in both/and terms as we heal all the dualities within ourselves.

-However, if we interpret only with a limited understanding of one side of a duality, we will continually misunderstand the world and respond in ways that are neither helpful nor creative.
+Hotheir lives.wever, if we interpret only with a limited understanding of one side of a duality, we will continually misunderstand the world and respond in ways that are neither helpful nor creative.
 If I think fire is only dangerous and will always hurt me, I will avoid it and all the ways it can be useful in my life.
-Early humans were no doubt terrified of fire and its destructive force until they learned that it is not only destructive but also creative and very helpful to their lives.
+Early humans were no doubt terrified of fire and its destructive force until they learned that it is not only destructive but also creative and very helpful to

 We learn meaning as small children, but if we do not expand our understanding, we will constantly recreate the child's emotional and behavioral responses.
-We will only have the resources of a child.
+We will have only the resources of a child.
 So, if I continue to think fire is bad and wrong, and that I am bad and wrong for going near it, I will live an avoidant life around fire and never discover its gifts and uses.
 Every time I see fire without a full understanding, it will reactivate the original fear, shame that I am stupid for going near it, and avoidant behavior.
-This reactivity and constriction will then be all I can expect of my life.
+This reactivity and constriction will then be all I can expect from my life.
 We will live a half-life.

 The interconnection of perceptual experience, emotion, and meaning

-result in
+results in

 Instinctual defensive behavior aided by a highly developed brain

-(Aggression/ Passivity or Victim/Perpetrator Behaviors
+(Aggression/Passivity or Victim/Perpetrator Behaviors

 Power over others/Control over self)